Monday, June 10, 2024

 This one can, he thinks, have an understanding of the non-duality of the Ultimately Real - be an Advaitin, in the language of the MU - and all the same have an appreciation of the concordance of Western and Eastern methods of approaching the systems of thought at hand.
 The MU repeatedly states "All is Brahman", "I am That", "That am I".
 Consideration of all subsumed ideas, all illusions of the substratum lend meaning thereto, enhance, add flavor, sharpen the insight, quicken, leaven, add piquance.
 So, the mess that admittedly is life, its processes, and so forth, serves a purpose.
 Without the experience of living through life's trouble, travail, ups and downs of happiness, then realization of one's true nature would be rather dull.
 One should, to have an enriched understanding, appreciate the nuances implied here.
 This fractalization only embellishes its source.
 A diamond's facets make for greater brilliance.

-To be sure Shamanism and superstition played an important role in the daily lives of the people during the times when the MU was set down, debated.
+To be sure Shamanism and superstition played an important role in the daily lives of the people during the time when the MU was set down, debated.
 Likewise, during the early times anywhere.
 The gullibility of the people can not be overemphasized.
 Revered sages, seers, had carte blanche powers.
 An acolyte might be instructed to practice a given procedure the outcome of which would be the ownership, control, of a spirit, a self created being, to do whatever bidding the practitioner demanded.
 Yet it would be an illusion, according to the MU; and this one agrees.
 Christian ascetics, too, would have similar experiences, have visions, visitations of that to which they were spending their lives in devotion.
 These would be imagined to be real in themselves.
 The power of the concentrated mind is hard to underestimate, in this regard.
 Just remember, every illusion has its substratum.

 "Brahman (Atman) is always non-dual even during the perception of duality by the ignorant.
 Non-duality is the Reality and duality is illusion.
 The truth is that the rope does not become or produce the snake.
 It is only through ignorance that one sees the snake in the rope.
 Similarly Brahman which is birthless, causeless, changeless and attributeless is imagined by the ignorant as producing or becoming the universe."
 MU, III-2.
 And, MU III-26.6 paraphrase: This is the Advaitic method of reasoning.
 (Brahman or Atman) God, being beyond time, space and causality, is ever incomprehensible through any empirical means.
 It is the eternal subject having no object through which one can comprehend it.
 This incomprehensibility of God (Atman) is the very reason for refuting any attribute that may be otherwise associated with it.
 If God (Atman) can be known by any positive attribute, it no longer remains incomprehensible.
 It becomes an object of our thought like any other perceived object.
 Such God (Atman) can never be the changeless Absolute.
 Further, at MU III-26.7 "...all attributes are the same as the non-dual Brahman..."
 Conclude the text states that God is completely without attributes but all the same all attributes are identical with God.
+This is akin to the western idea that the divine creative spirit is immanent in nature.
+Saint Augustine, for instance, held this view.

 This reader is somewhat confused but is not a scholar and so doesn't dwell on the seeming contradictory nature of some passages in the text marking them up as indices of failure of language, words, to convey the absolute meaning.
 Taken all together one gets a better sense.
 The text goes on to say that, page 198 of pdf: "In truth, there is neither creation, nor existence, nor destruction."
 Then on page 212 its stated "Brahman which is existence, knowledge and infinity."
 I want to claim the idea of existence is just that, an idea, and that it therefore implies duality.
 Duality implies a higher reality which I want to call, with the MU, the Ultimate Reality, non dual in itself and yet containing the multiplicity - the world of duality, its myriads of things, objects.
 In short, is it true that existence is a product of mind, ideation?